Matic FerjanSoftware Engineer

 If you are a software engineer and you are reading this, here's a sales pitch for you: Software engineers at Oryx are a privileged breed. :) Matic Ferjan joined Oryx 3 years ago and has left a mark on several Oryx products.

 Seriously, we are respected and appreciated throughout the company as basically everything is built around the products we develop.
 But!
 The job of a software engineer is as exciting as you make it be.
 You can be the secluded geeky guy who’s just churning out line after line of code or you can be a visionary bringing to life a unique creation practically ex nihilo.
 It’s all in the personal perspective.
 The Oryx working atmosphere gravitates towards the second one.
-Even if you’re leaning towards the introverted, chances are you will open and let your inner pearl shine.
+Even if you’re leaning towards the introverted, chances are you will open up and let your inner pearl shine.

 Jokes aside, what is outstanding about Oryx Gaming is that the working culture here allows you to build and nurture your vision and bounce it off other creative people who work towards the same common goal.
 The result is an additional level of confidence in your work, knowing you’re not alone in it, as sitting behind a monitor working deep in the code can be an alienating job.